ccustodio99/iLCCD/docs/system-settings.md

 - **Secondary Font:** Roboto
 - **Home Page Heading:** "Welcome to the LCCD Integrated Information System (CMS)"
 - **Home Page Tagline:** "Empowering Christ-centered digital transformation for La Consolacion College Daet—where technology, transparency, and service unite."

+## Institution Settings
+These options control additional text displayed throughout the interface.

+- **Header Text** – small line shown near the top of each page
+- **Footer Text** – message displayed above the copyright notice

+The seed defaults set `header_text` to "La Consolacion College Daet" and `footer_text` to "Empowering Christ-centered digital transformation".
+You can modify these under **Settings → Institution**.